-Audi Q4 Sportback e-tron performance, motor & drive
+Audi Q4 Sportback e-tron review: performance, motor & drive

 The Q4 Sportback e-tron provides the instant kick of torque you’d expect from an electric SUV, and you’ll have no problems reaching the national speed limit with ease.
 However, in comparison to rivals like the Ford Mustang Mach-E and Tesla Model 3, it's not quite as quick in a straight line, nor as much fun to thread through a series of corners.